 Examples

-# use PFS data from a prior study
+# Using both ORR and PFS from a prior single-arm study with a Beta prior on

 gen_pos(